wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

 wlcRainbowPrompt256Colors_colorGitBranchInfo2=223
 ```

--   The first color is used when the `rainbowPromptColorsAreInBackgroundButNotText`
+-   The first color is used when the `wlcRainbowPromptColorsAreInBackgroundButNotTexts`
     is omitted or is `'yes'`;

--   The second color is used when the `rainbowPromptColorsAreInBackgroundButNotText`
+-   The second color is used when the `wlcRainbowPromptColorsAreInBackgroundButNotTexts`
     is **not** `'yes'`.

 > Note that this color is **always** applied to the git branch info string texts,